 - Arabic popular literature

 - Persian poetry (Rumi, Hafez)

 - Persian prose (Sa‘adi)

 - Medieval Hebrew literature

-The course is a suitable introduction to literature in translation and topics of literary-critical analysis in preparation for more intensive engagement in the original language later in NME degrees including the study of Persian, Turkish, Hebrew and Arabic literature.
+The module is a suitable introduction to literature in translation and topics of literary-critical analysis in preparation for more intensive engagement in the original language later in NME degrees including the study of Persian, Turkish, Hebrew and Arabic literature.

 Method of assessment